-Unlike the common sore throat, strep throat is caused by a bacterial infection.
-A Streptococcus bacteria (called "group A strep") infects the throat and the tonsils, and it will quickly respond to antibiotics.
-It's important to distinguish strep throat from sore throat because treatment for both is very different.
+Strep throat is always caused by a bacterial infection.
+Group A Streptococcus bacteria ("group A strep") infects the throat and the tonsils, and it will quickly respond to antibiotics.

 What Is the Common Sore Throat?

 A sore throat can be quite painful, but it is not as painful as strep throat.
-Unlike strep throat, the common sore throat is usually caused by a virus.
+When you have the common cold, the cause is usually a virus.
 This means it will not respond to antibiotics.

-Even if it's not strep throat, you may need to see a doctor for sore throat relief.
-It's time to see the doctor if your sore throat
+Even if it's not strep, you may need to see a doctor for relief.
+It's time to see the doctor if your symptoms

-- makes your voice hoarse for more than two weeks,
+- make your voice hoarse for more than two weeks,

 - white patches on the tonsils or throat,

 - dark red splotches or spots on the roof of the mouth, and

 Those white spots in the photo are pus pockets.
 In addition, some patients may exhibit swollen, tender lymph nodes in the neck and some with fever above about 101-102 F. The signs and symptoms are the same for both children and adults.